Aleroms/santiagomorales/README.md

 - [useMouseInElement](https://vueuse.org/core/useMouseInElement/#usemouseinelement) - the demo is really helpful to understand how it could be used
 - [defineAsyncComponent](https://vuejs.org/guide/components/async) - reducing bundle size by dynamically importing modules `code-splitting`

-## Reminder

-[ ] - lowercase on folders and fix the paths that break [x] - do date validation for forms

 ## What I learned